How do I become a PAWS Chicago Volunteer?

 I’ve been through the New Volunteer Orientation.
 What do I need to do to become a Level 1 Volunteer in Dog Town or Kitty City?

 Volunteers interested in becoming a Level 1 volunteers will need to attend Dog Town or Kitty City Level 1 training.
-Dog Town Level 1 training classes are held every Tuesday, Wednesday and Thursday evening from 6:30 to 8:00 p.m.
-Kitty City Level 1 training classes are held every Wednesday and Thursday evening from 6:30 to 8:00 p.m.
+Dog Town Level 1 training classes are held every Tuesday at 7:00 p.m., Wednesday at 6:30 p.m., the second and fourth Thursday of the month at 1:00 p.m. and on the first and third Saturdays of the month at 10:00 a.m.
+Kitty City Level 1 training classes are held every Wednesday and Thursday evening from 6:30 to 8:00 p.m. and on the first and third Saturdays of the month at 10:00 a.m.
 There is no need to sign up for these classes – just come in.
 (It is a good idea to call ahead during a holiday week, inclement weather, etc. to confirm that the class is being held).
-If you are not able to make any of these day/times, Saturday classes may be available, so please call (773) 935-7297 to find out when the next Saturday class will be held.
+Please be sure to contact us at email@example.com or calling (773) 935-7297 to confirm your class date and time as occasionally, weeknight classes are not held.

 How can I become a Level 2 Volunteer in Dog Town or Kitty City?